Learning neutrino effects in Cosmology with Convolutional Neural Networks: Model

-Figure~\ref{fig:density} shows the projected density field of an N-body simulation with massive neutrinos at $z=0$ (top panel), together with the residuals between the target and the input (bottom-left panel) and the output of our neural network (bottom-right panel).
-From the top panel, we can clearly see the presence of the filaments, surrounded by large underdense regions (dark regions), called voids, in between.
+Figure~\ref{fig:density} shows the projected density field of N-body simulations with massive neutrinos at $z=0$ (top-left panel), together with the residuals between the target and the input (top-center panel) and the target and the output of our neural network (top-right panel).
+From the top-left panel, we can clearly see the presence of the filaments, surrounded by large underdense regions (dark regions), called voids, in between.
 The presence of massive neutrinos in the simulations induces a suppression in the growth of density perturbations on small scales, visible in the matter power spectrum.

-From the bottom panels, we can note that the residuals between the target and the U-Net prediction (bottom-right panel) is smaller compared to the bottom-left panel.
-This indicates that our model is able to reproduce quite well simulations with massive neutrinos.
+The bottom-left panel of Figure~\ref{fig:density} shows the PDF of the residuals from ``Target $-$ Input" (blue line) and ``Target $-$ \DM" (red line).
+By computing a Q-Q plot test, we established that both the curves approximately follow a Gaussian distribution.
+However, the blue curve exhibits a shift induced by the presence and the absence of neutrinos in the simulations.
+In order to verify if the statistical variations between the simulations is reflected in the \DM~prediction, we also consider a different simulation instance in the training data with $\mnu=0.15$~eV, see bottom-right panel of Figure~\ref{fig:density}.
+In particular, by comparing the residuals between ``\DM $-$ realization 1'' (red line), ``Target $-$ realization 1'' (blue line) and ``realization 1 $-$ realization 2'' (green line), we can note that the three residual distributions present a same shape and width.
+This is an indication that the density residuals coming from our \DM~model have similar statistical properties as the simulations with the same neutrino mass.